ipbl-oit-siit/portal/setup/python+vscode.md

 ## Objectives
 - This page explains how to install both Python and VSCode to constitute our image processing environment.
-- This environment does not affect the PC environment in which it is installed.
+- It is not affecting the PC environment (like the registry) even if this environment is installed.

 #### Details of the installed environment
 - Python3.10.11.amd64 (WPy64-310111)